-This month, too, the Word of Life is a beatitude.
-It is the joyful, inspired greeting of one woman to another: Elizabeth is speaking to Mary who has come to help her.
-They are both expecting a child, and being profound believers, they have both welcomed the Word of God and experienced its generating power in their humble lives.
+This month, too, the Word of Life refers to a beatitude.
+It is the joyful and inspired greeting of one woman to another: Elizabeth is speaking to Mary who has come to help her.
+They are both expecting a child and, being profound believers, they have both welcomed the Word of God and experienced its creative power in their humble lives.

-Mary is the first blessed in Luke's Gospel.
-She is the first person to experience the fullness of the joy of intimacy with God.
-With this beatitude, for the first time, the evangelist reflects on the relationship between the announcement of the Word of God and the faith that welcomes it-in other words, between God's initiative and the person's free response.
+Mary is the first blessed in Luke's gospel: she is the first person to experience the fullness of the joy of intimacy with God.
+With this beatitude, for the first time, the evangelist reflects on the relationship between the announcement of the Word of God and the faith that welcomes it, in other words, between God's initiative and the person's free response.

-"And blessed is she who believed that there would be a fulfillment of what was spoken to her by the Lord."
+And blessed is she who believed that the promise made her by the Lord would be fulfilled.

-Mary is the true believer in the "promise made to Abraham and his descendants forever" (Lk 1:55).
-She is so empty of herself, so humble and open to listening to the Word that the Word of God itself can become flesh in her womb and enter the history of humankind.
+Mary is the true believer in the 'promise made to Abraham and his descendants for ever.'
+She is so empty of herself, so humble and open to listening to the Word, that the Word of God itself can become flesh in her womb and enter the history of humankind.

 No one can experience the same motherhood as Mary, but we can all imitate her and trust in God's love.
-If we welcome the Word with an open heart, its promises can become incarnate in us too and make our lives fruitful in many ways - as citizens, parents, students, workers or politicians, whether we are young or old, healthy or sick.
+If we welcome the Word with an open heart, its promises can become incarnate in us too and make our lives fruitful in many different ways - as citizens, parents, students, workers or politicians, whether we are young or old, healthy or sick.

 What if, like Zechariah, our faith is uncertain?
-(See Lk 1:5-25, 67-79.)
-We can continue to trust in God's mercy.
+We can still continue to trust in God's mercy.
 He will not stop seeking us, until we too rediscover his faithfulness and bless him.

-"And blessed is she who believed that there would be a fulfillment of what was spoken to her by the Lord."
+And blessed is she who believed that the promise made her by the Lord would be fulfilled.

-Among the same hills of the Holy Land, in far more recent times, another mother who had deep faith taught her children the art of forgiveness and dialogue as she had learned from the Gospel.
-This was a small sign in this land, the cradle of civilization, which has always sought peace and stability, even among the followers of different religions.

-"We children were offended and upset because the other children who were neighbors said that they did not want to mix with us," remembers Margaret Karram, Focolare's current president.
-"Our mother told us to invite these children to our house, and she gave them some bread that she had freshly baked and told them to take it home to their families.
-Since then, we have been able to build friendships with these people."
+Among the same hills of the Holy Land, in far more recent times, another mother who had deep faith, taught her children the art of forgiveness and dialogue that she had learned from the Gospel.
+This was a small sign in this land, cradle of civilisation, which has always been in search of peace and stability even among the followers of different religions.
+Margaret recounts, 'We children were offended and upset because the other children who were neighbours said that they did not want to mix with us.
+Our mother told us to invite these children to our house and she gave them some bread that she had freshly baked and told them to take it home to their families.
+Since then, we have been able to build friendships with these people.'